The former Central Police Station, the Central Magistracy and the Victoria Prison listed as Declared Monuments.

 A rare haven of peace in the centre of a vibrant city, the restored Central Police Station compound will be a new kind of cultural hub accessible to everyone.

-Its 16 heritage buildings, two new buildings and open-air spaces offer multi-purpose venues where various organisations and artists in residence will enrich Hong Kong’s cultural life through collaborative programmes, exhibitions, events and performances.
+Its 16 heritage buildings, two new buildings and outdoor spaces offer multi-purpose venues where various organisations and artists in residence will enrich Hong Kong’s cultural life through collaborative programmes, exhibitions, events and performances.

 A changing programme of artists-in-residence working in different media, exhibitions, performances and events will animate the site which will have a large public projection screen and performance area under the new multi-purpose hall.